Aid climbing: Making placements

 Aid climbing relies on the climber making placements onto the rock into which they attach aiders and ascend.
 Traditional aid climbing involved hammering in fixed placements (e.g. pitons, bolts, copperheads), a practice that made traditional aid climbing routes easier over time as later teams could use the placements of earlier teams.
 On advanced aid routes (i.e. A-grade above A3+), the act of hammering in fixed placements can be enough to shake the climber off the existing tenuous placements and so care and skill are required.
 Clean aid climbing avoids using any hammers and so the placements are effectively those of a traditional climber although hooks are also used.
 Aid climbers generally try to make placements as high above their current position as possible to move efficiently.

 Using aiders

 Once a new placement is made, the aid climber will clip their daisy chain and an aider into the latest placement above their head and then bounce-test it; on passing that test, they then fully step into the aider attached to this new placement while clipping in the rope into the lower placement.
 Once completed, they release the lower daisy chain and its aider from the lower placement and climb up the new aider.
-Thhoe steps must be done in sequence to avoid a position in which the climber comes free of any placement or becomes temporarily dependent on a weak position.
+These steps must be done in sequence to avoid a position in which the climber comes free of any placement or becomes temporarily dependent on a weak position.